GrandmasterTash/OpenRec/docs/overview.md

 - **Extendible** - OpenRec configuration utilizes the Lua scripting language to derive calculated fields and evaluate matching rules.
 Lua is a well documented and OpenRec provides some very handy helper functions which can also be leveraged (more detail in the examples).
 - **Database Free** - TODO

-You should read through the OpenRec concepts section which follows before jumping in to the <b>[Getting Started]</b> section.

 # OpenRec Concepts

 A matching control in OpenRec is configured via a single [yaml](https://en.wikipedia.org/wiki/YAML) file called a **charter** and requires a folder structure where data will be imported and manipulated.